Get Free Seats (Applicable on all courses)

 Lifting equipment are used to lift and transfer miscellaneous heavy materials from one location to another or from one height to another e.g., heavy machinery components, building materials, raw materials and finished products etc in the industry since they are not feasible to do manually.
 Examples of lifting equipment include, but are not limited to, mobile cranes, tower cranes, electric overhead traction cranes, hoists, winches, chain pulley blocks etc.

+Do lifting devices need to be certified?
 Oil, gas and chemical industries’ installations increasingly use such lifting equipment not only during the construction and commissioning stage but also during steady-state operations.
 However, if these pieces of lifting equipment fail while in service, consequences can be very dangerous, depending upon whether their lifted loads or the lifting equipment themselves collapse on the people or live hydrocarbon equipment and vessels, resulting in fire and explosion.
-The health (integrity) of such lifting equipment must be ensured through well planned and well-executed certified inspections.
+This Zoe training course will empower attendees with comprehensive knowledge of the need and procedures for Lifting Equipment Inspection.

 Course Objectives